dhatwake2019/day2/organizingdata/readme.md

 1) When we rename the files, it'll be good to have that updated name in the spreadsheet!
 2) It's easier this way.

-Also, be sure that the first column is the old filename and the second column is the new filename.
-This will help us later on when we rename them!
+We'll want to take care of one thing first.
+All rows have an interviewer name and an interview number, but not all of them have a date.
+To fix this:

+1. startDate > Facet > Text Facet
+2. Click on '(blank)'
+3. In the top startDate cell, click edit.
+Type in 'nodate', and then click 'Apply to all identical cells'.
+Clear the facet to view the full dataset.

 So let's get started on combining these metadata fields.
 1. file_name > Edit column > Add column based on this column...
-2. In the GREL window, paste `substring(cells["fullDate"].value,0,10).replace("-","") + "_" + replaceChars(cells["interviewer"].value,'., ',"") + "_" + value.replace("interview_","")` this takes the date column, pulls just the first 10 characters (yyy-mm-dd), and replaces the `-` with nothing
+2. In the GREL window, paste `substring(cells["startDate"].value,0,10).replace("-","") + "_" + replaceChars(cells["interviewer"].value,'., ',"") + "_" + value.replace("interview_","")` this takes the date column, pulls just the first 10 characters (yyy-mm-dd), and replaces the `-` with nothing
 * `replaceChars(cells["interviewer"].value,'., ',"")` this takes the information from the interviewer column and replaces all periods, commas, and spaces with nothing
 * `value.replace("interview_","")` this takes the filename column and replaces 'interview_' with nothing so that only the number remains
-5. Name this column new_filename and hit ok
+5. Name this column new_filename and hit ok.
+You should see it edit 301 cells in the yelleow box at the top.

+Be sure that the first column is the old filename and the second column is the new filename.
+This will help us later on when we rename them!

 #### Geocoding
 *[Geocod.io](https://geocod.io/) may also be a good option*